The Instructors Promise

 Mrs. Kimberly Robinson, B.A.

 Mrs. Robinson grew up in rural Nebraska.
 Her bachelor's degree is in Middle Childhood Education with concentrations in Language Arts and Mathematics and a minor in Theology from Franciscan University of Steubenville in 2016.
-Kimberly taught 7th and 8th grade math and 7th grade religion for two years at a Catholic school in Lincoln.
-She and her husband are expecting their first child this spring.
+Kimberly taught 7th and 8th grade math and 7th grade religion for two years at a Catholic school in Lincoln, and this will be her second year teaching for RAS.
+She and her family currently reside in Lincoln, NE.

 Charisma DaSilva, M.S.